mcgibbon/sympl/docs/writing_components.rst

 .. code-block:: python

-    class TemperatureRelaxation(PrognosticComponent):
+    class TemperatureRelaxation(TendencyComponent):

 This is the syntax for defining an object in Python. ``TemperatureRelaxation`` will be the name of the new object.
-The :py:class:`~sympl.PrognosticComponent` in parentheses is telling Python that ``TemperatureRelaxation`` is a *subclass* of :py:class:`~sympl.PrognosticComponent`.
-This tells Sympl that it can expect your object to behave like a :py:class:`~sympl.PrognosticComponent`.
+The :py:class:`~sympl.TendencyComponent` in parentheses is telling Python that ``TemperatureRelaxation`` is a *subclass* of :py:class:`~sympl.TendencyComponent`.
+This tells Sympl that it can expect your object to behave like a :py:class:`~sympl.TendencyComponent`.

 Define Attributes
 *****************